matrix-org/matrix-js-sdk/README.md

 ### Secret storage

-If your [secret storage](https://spec.matrix.org/v1.12/client-server-api/#secret-storage) is not set up, you need to bootstrap it before using the `CryptoApi`:
+You should set up the [secret storage](https://spec.matrix.org/v1.12/client-server-api/#secret-storage) before using the end-to-end encryption.
+To do this, you need to call [`CryptoApi.bootstrapSecretStorage`](https://matrix-org.github.io/matrix-js-sdk/interfaces/crypto_api.CryptoApi.html#bootstrapSecretStorage).
+`CryptoApi.bootstrapSecretStorage` can be called unconditionally, but it will only set up the secret storage if it is not already set up (unless you use the `setupNewSecretStorage` parameter).

 ```javascript
 const matrixClient = sdk.createClient({